 Programme alteration or discontinuation

 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Legal statements: Disclaimer.

 The programme is aimed at those interested in pursuing careers in the public domain (journalism, public relations, factual TV and radio, government bodies, voluntary organisations, museums) where skills in media and communications are essential.
 However, a working and critical knowledge of media and communications is increasingly desirable in areas as diverse as health, education and finance.

-You should have a 2.1 honours degree or equivalent (e.g. 3.0 GPA) in sociology, politics, economics, history or related social science subject.
+2.1 honours degree or equivalent (e.g. 3.0 GPA) in sociology, politics, economics, history or related social science subject.

 You should also submit a personal statement of around 300 words.
 This should cover two areas:

 - the degree to which your previous educational and professional experiences and interests make you a suitable candidate for the programme.

 - the motivation for applying for this programme specifically - and how the methods and insights offered by social science will help you in the development of good journalism skills and practice.

 For applicants whose first language is not English, the University sets a minimum English Language proficiency level.